S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

     -   The team members' or role keeper's **competencies and skills** in relation to the domain.
     -   How well the **delegator** takes care of their **responsibilities**.
 -   The **[strategy](glossary:strategy)** the delegatees follow to fulfill the main requirement of the domain.
--   The **suitability** of each requirement detailed in the domain description for adressing its related driver.
+-   The **suitability** of each requirement detailed in the domain description for addressing its related driver.